 The legal behind equity

 Equity financing is a method of raising capital by issuing stock in your company to investors.
 In exchange for the investment, the shareholders receive ownership interests in the company.
 If you’re starting a business, and are looking for an alternative to taking out a loan, equity financing is a solid option.
 Stock is a type of equity that’s commonly referred to as an equity investment.
 When investors buys stock as an equity investment, they’re expecting its value to increase and to derive income from its dividends or the profit you make from its sale (called capital gains).

 Common investors of equity include friends and family, venture capitalists, and angel investors.
 Equity financing is a useful way to fund your business, provided you have the right type of business.
 Although it can be an alternative to bootstrapping or debt financing, there’s more to it than that.
-Be sure to consult a qualified financing attorney before entering into equity financing.
+Be sure to consult a qualified equity lawyer before entering into equity financing.

 There are other attractive options for companies – such as convertible notes – and a lawyer can assess if those sources suit your business better.

 Learn about useful terms

 An experienced lawyer has assisted startups with this process already and can suggest terms that have worked in the past.

 By handling fundraising on your own, there’s a much greater chance of messing it up.
 Using an equity lawyer alleviates that concern, and we’re sure you’ll enjoy working with your equity lawyer at LawTrades.